 - Chia seeds and flaxseed (contain lots of omega-3s)

-- Spices like oregano, ginger, black pepper, thyme, and parsley
+- Spices and Herbs like oregano, ginger, black pepper, thyme, and parsley

 Try to avoid or to find out if specific substances make your skin look worse or older.
 Classic culprits are gluten-containing foods, eggs, dairy or sugars.